 7 Day Mount Kilimanjaro climb Lemosho Route is regarded as one of the prettiest route on Kilimanjaro.
-We begin trekking in the thick, fertile rainforest until we reach the wildflowers and shrubs of the heath ecosystem.
-Approaching from the west, we cross one of most beautiful areas on Kilimanjaro, the vast Shira Plateau, before traversing the mountain along the southern circuit.
-The Lemosho route is for those with previous backpacking experience
+We start trekking within the thick, fertile rainforest until we reach the wildflowers and shrubs of the heath ecosystem.
+Approaching from the west, we cross one among most beautiful areas on Kilimanjaro, the vast Shira Plateau, before traversing the mountain along the southern circuit.
+The Lemosho route is for those with previous backpacking experience.

-Normally March, April and May are the months with long rains and should be avoided.November is usually short rains but it is not often rains all the days so Climbing is possible.The best Months for climbing Mount Kilimanjaro are January, February and also August and September.
+Normally March, April and should are the months with long rains and will be avoided.November is typically short rains but it’s rarely rains all the times so Climbing is feasible.The best Months for climbing Kilimanjaro are January, February and also August and September.

-July can be colder and November to December can be wet.January to February is the warmest months, almost clear of clouds each evening and morning.The success rates with our guides are outstanding compared to the overall success rates for all climbers who attempt to reach the top.
+July are often colder and November to December are often wet.January to February is that the warmest months, almost beyond clouds each evening and morning.The success rates with our guides are outstanding compared to the general success rates for all climbers who plan to reach the highest.

 7 Day Mount Kilimanjaro climb Lemosho Route

-is regarded as one of the prettiest route on Kilimanjaro.
-We begin trekking in the thick, fertile rainforest until we reach the wildflowers and shrubs of the heath ecosystem.
-Approaching from the west, we cross one of most beautiful areas on Kilimanjaro, the vast Shira Plateau, before traversing the mountain along the southern circuit.
-The Lemosho route is for those with previous backpacking experience
+Lemosho route is considered one among the prettiest route on Kilimanjaro. we start trekking within the thick, fertile rainforest until we reach the wildflowers and shrubs of the heath ecosystem.
+Approaching from the west, we cross one among most beautiful areas on Kilimanjaro, the vast Shira Plateau, before traversing the mountain along the southern circuit.
+The Lemosho route is for those with previous backpacking experience.

-After completing the neccessary registration formalities at Londorossi National Park gate, we drive through varied farmland with open views over the plains to reach the Lemosho roadhead.
-The last section of the road is of poor quality and difficult to drive after rain, sometimes we start walking a kilometre or two below the roadhead.
-We often have our lunch at the roadhead before starting to walk.
-It is an easy day of walking up a small path through beautiful and lush forest.
+After completing the necessary registration formalities at Londorossi park gate, we drive through varied farmland with open views over the plains to succeed in the Lemosho road head.
+The last section of the road is of poor quality and difficult to drive after rain, sometimes we start walking a kilometer or two below the road head. we frequently have our lunch at the roadhead before beginning to walk. it’s a simple day of walking up a little path through beautiful and plush forest.
 We camp at Lemosho Big Tree Camp.

 We soon leave the forest behind and enter the moorland zone of giant heather.
-The trail climbs steadily with wide views to reach the rim of the Shira Plateau.
-There is a tangible sense of wilderness, especially if afternoon mists come in!
-We camp in the centre of the plateau at “Shira One.
+The trail climbs steadily with wide views to succeed in the rim of the Shira Plateau. there’s a tangible sense of wilderness, especially if afternoon mists come in!
+We camp within the center of the plateau at “Shira One.

-A morning of gentle ascent and panoramic views, leaving the moorland plateau behind to walk on lava ridges beneath the glaciers of the Western Breach.
-After lunch near the Lava Tower junction (4,550 m) we descend to the bottom of the Great Barranco valley sheltered by towering cliffs and with extensive views of the plains far below near our campsite at Barranco valley.
+A morning of gentle ascent and panoramic views, leaving the moorland plateau behind to steer on lava ridges beneath the glaciers of the Western Breach.
+After lunch near the Lava Tower junction (4,550 m) we descend to rock bottom of the good Barranco valley sheltered by towering cliffs and with extensive views of the plains far below near our campsite at Barranco valley.

 A steep climb up the Barranco Wall leads us to an undulating trail on the south-eastern flank of Kibo, with superb vistas of the Southern Icefields.
-The terrain changes to scree, with pockets of vegetation in sheltered hollows, and there is only a short distance to our camp at Karanga (4,000 m), the last water point on the way to the summit.
+The terrain changes to scree, with pockets of vegetation in sheltered hollows, and there’s only a brief distance to our camp at Karanga (4,000 m), the last water point on the thanks to the summit.

-We follow an easy path on compacted scree with wide views that gains altitude unrelentingly to reach the Barafu campsite (4,600 m) for lunch.
-There is a short acclimatization walk to the plateau at the bottom of the South-East valley (4,800 m).
-The remainder of the day is spent resting in preparation for the final ascent before a very early night.
+We follow a simple path on compacted scree with wide views that gains altitude unrelentingly to succeed in the Barafu campsite (4,600 m) for lunch. there’s a brief acclimatization walk to the plateau at rock bottom of the South-East valley (4,800 m). the rest of the day is spent resting in preparation for the ultimate ascent before a really early night.

-We will start our ascent by torchlight at about 1 a.m. so that we can be up on the Crater rim by sunrise.
-The steep climb over loose volcanic scree has some well-graded zig-zags and a slow but steady pace will take us to Stella Point (5,735 m), in about five or six hours.
-We will rest there for a short time to enjoy the sunrise over Mawenzi.
-Those who are still feeling strong can make the two hour round trip from here along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
-The descent to Barafu is surprisingly fast, and after some refreshment, we continue to descend to reach our final Mweka forest camp.
+We will start our ascent by torchlight at about 1 a.m. in order that we will be abreast of the Crater rim by sunrise.
+The steep climb over loose volcanic scree has some well-graded zig-zags and a slow also steady pace will take us to Stella Point (5,735 m), in about five or six hours. we’ll rest there for a brief time to enjoy the sunrise over Mawenzi. those that are still feeling strong can make the 2 hour trip from here along the crater rim to Uhuru Peak (5,896 m), passing on the brink of the spectacular glaciers and ice cliffs that also occupy most of the summit area.
+The descent to Barafu is surprisingly fast, and after some refreshment, we still descend to succeed in our final Mweka forest camp.

 Day8: Mweka forest camp to Mweka Gate (1,650 m);